photo by the author Seaside OR November 2017

 When preceding to explore the unfathomable with inquiries, remember to first examine the questions themselves to likely find them wanting.
 What may we agree upon to be the definition of alien, for instance?
 That which operates on a different level and whose nature we may know nothing about?
 Analogous to this lies the question, how may we agree upon the all-encompassing definition of here?

 We must recall what the process of alienation itself consists of, when examining our own nature.
 Once again this brings us to the moment of ourselves, and of looking in.
-But that's the very question.
+Isn't that the very question?
 What does it mean to look in and what does it mean to look out?
 Looking without seeing.
 Knowing without reading.
 Seeing without knowing.
 Believing what we're seeing.
 Seeing what we believe.

 One could just as easily point out that staring at the stars themselves describes the act of looking in and that examining cellular activity beneath our own skin through a microscope more accurately shows us the farthest ends of our universe in the very act of continuing to develop, in line with looking out from our perspective, in other words.
 Where we dwell upon an Outer Membrane, so to speak.
 Or rather, where we resonate throughout a section of the unfolding astral harmonies triggered by the age old lifelong interpenetrating cascade of spiraling galaxies.